aldolat/posts-in-sidebar/README.md

 ### 1.8 ###

-* New: added post formats as option to get posts.
 * New: added option for link to custom post type archive.
+* New: added post format as option to get posts.
+* New: added option for link to post format archive.

 ### 1.7 ###